gherlein/bscli/README.md

 # BrightSign CLI (bscli)

+## UNOFFICIAL TOOL - NOT AN OFFICIAL BRIGHTSIGN TOOL - PERSONAL PROJECT ONLY

-A comprehensive command-line interface and Go library for managing BrightSign players via their Diagnostic Web Server (DWS) API.
+An experimental command-line tool and Go library for managing BrightSign players via their Diagnostic Web Server (DWS) API.

 ## Features